-The animals are stored underground, dug up by the wolves using their front feet.
+The animals are stored underground and dug up by the wolves using their front paws.
 Once the meat is inside, the wolf uses its nose to replace the dirt.
-Caching is more popular in the colder northern and Arctic territories.
+Caching is more prevalent in the colder northern and Arctic territories.

-Caching is quite common for mammals, and scientists believe that this is not just to keep the food for later times.
-Scientists believe that this behavior is used to distract them from the memories of the killing, which can be stressful for them.
+Caching is quite common for mammals, and scientists believe that this is to keep the food for later times.
+Scientists think that this behavior is used to distract them from the killing memories, which can be stressful.

 How Much Do Wolves Drink?

 Wolves depend on their prey for a lot of their water intake.
-Wolves generally need between a quarter to three-quarters of a gallon a water per day.
+Wolves generally need between a quarter to three-quarters of a gallon of water per day.

-The amount of extra water they need per day does depend on the climate they are in, the size of animals they have recently eaten, and also the moisture content of the animal.
+The amount of extra water they need per day depends on their climate, the size of animals they have recently eaten, and the animal’s moisture content.

 Moisture is also extracted from other food sources.
-Fruits such as apples and pears, insects, earthworms, and berries including blueberries and raspberries all contain moisture that the wolf can extract.
+Fruits such as apples and pears, insects, earthworms, and berries, including blueberries and raspberries, contain water that the wolf can extract.

 What Do Wolves Need To Survive?

 As with many other animals and mammals, wolves need fat, protein, and carbohydrates to thrive and survive.
 The food that a wolf eats is generally high in fat and protein.
-However, they are very low in carbohydrates, with a ratio of 54:45:1.
+However, they are deficient in carbohydrates, with a ratio of 54:45:1.

-Wolves will meet their nutritional requirements not from one meal, but over time.
-Wolves will seek out certain nutrients if their body is telling them they need it.
+Wolves will meet their nutritional requirements not from one meal but over time.
+Wolves will seek out certain nutrients if their body tells them they need them.

 Wolves, along with eating carrion, also eat feces.
 This contains billions of living and dead bacteria.
-The bacteria give them essential fatty acids, minerals, antioxidants, fiber, enzymes, vitamins, and an excellent source of protein.
+The bacteria give them essential fatty acids, minerals, antioxidants, fiber, enzymes, vitamins, and an excellent protein source.